Shivam1131/location-info/README.md

 ## API endpoints

 #### Get location details
-Returns a list of places for a given location with attribute like category(e.g.Building,Aquarium,Art Gallery etc).
+Returns a list of places for a given location with an attribute like category(e.g.Building, Aquarium, Art Gallery, etc).
 > POST: http://localhost:8180/api/getLocationInfo

 **Parameters:**